redhatprabu/SAGE/Task-3/readme.md

-# 1AWS ECS Deployment :
+# 1. AWS ECS Deployment :

 1) Create Docker images from build file (Tried sample blog and home page for sage) #not from task1